DeerTears/old_qodot_docs/pages/entities.md

 - Point Classes (Point Entities)
 - Solid Classes (Brush Entities)

-**Note:** Keep in mind that "Entities" and "Classes" mean the same thing for this entire page.
-Qodot calls them classes, Trenchbroom calls them entities.
-This has nothing to do with the concept of classes in GDscript.

-**Note:** This also applies for "Brush" and "Solid", Qodot calls them solid entities, Trenchbroom calls them brush entities.
-Godot on its own doesn't understand "brushes", rather it holds collision and geometry for groups of nodes once they're built through a QodotMap node.

 A Point Entity is a position in 3D space.
 They work well for spawn locations, pickups, enemies and more.
 Point Entities are useful for instanciating Godot scenes in 3D space.
 Having collisions, visuals, or scripts are completely optional for any given Point Entity.

 Brush Entities are brushes with a script attached.
 By default, they are grouped separately from the world geometry, letting you transform and manipulate each Solid Class individually.
 One example is using a "physics" Brush Class to let the brush interact with physics.
 Multiple brushes can be a part of a single Solid Class.

+**Note:** Keep in mind that "Entities" and "Classes" mean the same thing for this entire page.
+Qodot calls them classes, Trenchbroom calls them entities.
+This has nothing to do with the concept of classes in GDscript.
+This also applies for "Brush" and "Solid", Qodot calls them solid entities, Trenchbroom calls them brush entities.
+Godot on its own doesn't understand "brushes", rather it holds collision and geometry for groups of nodes once they're built through a QodotMap node.

 You are given some entity definitions through `Qodot.fgd`, such as
 - Light